Atlassian Confluence AI roadmap assistant: A 2026 guide

 Frequently asked questions

-The "Atlassian Confluence AI roadmap assistant" refers to the powerful AI capabilities, primarily Atlassian Intelligence and Rovo, built directly into Confluence to assist with roadmap planning and documentation.
+The "Atlassian Confluence AI roadmap assistant" refers to the AI capabilities built directly into Confluence, primarily Atlassian Intelligence and Rovo, designed to assist with roadmap planning and documentation.
+It is not a separate product you purchase on its own.

-It can help with generating first drafts of documents, brainstorming and structuring ideas on whiteboards, summarizing long pages or comment threads, and creating automation rules with plain English commands.
+It can help with generating first drafts of documents, brainstorming and structuring ideas on Confluence Whiteboards, summarizing long pages or comment threads, and creating automation rules with plain English commands.
 These features are designed to speed up the planning process.

-You can typically start using it by typing the "/ai" command on a Confluence page and providing a prompt.
-Additionally, connecting Jira to Confluence pages enhances its ability to summarize project statuses directly.
+You can start using it by typing the "/ai" command on a Confluence page and providing a prompt.
+Connecting Jira to your Confluence pages also enhances its ability to summarize project statuses directly from linked epics and issues.

 Article by